sorinmarti/django_ndr_core/README.md

 # django_ndr_core

-NDR_CORE is a django app which helps you build a web interface for your NDR data.
+NDR Core is a django app which helps you build a web interface to present your data.
 This repository contains the sources to the ndr_core module.
-You don't need to clone or download it in order to use ndr_core.
-If you want to build your own ndr web interface, follow the instructions below
+You are free to clone or download it but you'll need it only if you want to develop it further (which is highly welcomed) To use NDR Core you can install it from PyPi.

 ![DjangoCI Status](https://github.com/sorinmarti/django_ndr_core/actions/workflows/django.yml/badge.svg)
 ![PyPi Status](https://github.com/sorinmarti/django_ndr_core/actions/workflows/python-publish.yml/badge.svg)